 The gasket scraper removed the bulk of the old plumber’s putty and automotive sealant, but more cleaning was needed to ensure a watertight seal.

 I used steel wool to remove the putty and sealant missed by the gasket scraper and polish the face of the shower drain body.
 Steel wool worked great without marring or gouging the drain and shower pan.

 The bottom of the shower pan was cleaned and polished with steel wool as all surfaces must be free of putty, sealant and dirt for the rubber gasket to make a watertight seal.
 Use your fingers to feel under the shower pan to check for smooth clean surface.

 The threads of the shower body are cleaned with a brass wire brush to remove the plumber’s putty.

-This project is concluded in Part 7.
+This project is concluded in How to Fix a Leaky Shower Drain – Part 7.